strny/miXGENE/static/docs/doc/workflow/blocks/classifier/decision_tree.md

 ## Parameters

 * *The function to measure the quality of a splitclass-correlation statistic
-* *The maximum depth of the tree* - phenotype-correlation statistic
+* *The maximum depth of the tree* - determines how much to shatter the data
 * *The minimum number of samples to split an internal node* - determines how much to shatter the data
 * *The minimum number of samples to be at a leaf node* - determines how much to shatter the data